Island Community Food Security Program

 grant_eligibility_criteria|who_cannot_apply

-- Projects brought forward by individuals not affiliated with an organization are not eligible.
+- Individuals not affiliated with an organization are not eligible.

-- Organizations involved in aquaponic food production, aquaculture, seaweed, fish, and seafood production and processing cannot apply for this grant.
+- Companies or organizations primarily focused on aquaponic food production or aquaculture, seaweed, fish, and seafood production and processing.

 grant_eligibility_criteria|eligible_expenses

-The Island Community Food Security Program covers various eligible expenses aimed at strengthening local food systems and promoting community food security.
+The Island Community Food Security Program supports activities aimed at enhancing local food systems and community food security.
+Eligible projects include educational initiatives, community collaboration, and infrastructure development for sustainable food practices.

-- Other reasonable project-related expenses as identified in the project application and approved by the program committee
+- Addressing other reasonable project-related expenses as approved by the program committee.

 grant_eligibility_criteria|zone